erikeidt/erikeidt.github.io/Conversation with Enphase AI Assistant.md

 Enphase Assistant:

 That's a completely legitimate concern, and you're not alone in feeling this way.
-Many homeowners prefer local control over their systems rather than relying on cloud connectivity and cloud*based decision*making.
+Many homeowners prefer local control over their systems rather than relying on cloud connectivity and cloud-based decision-making.

 Your Current Situation:

-    Enphase has mandatorily migrated your system to Cloud*sourced battery schedules
+    Enphase has mandatorily migrated your system to Cloud-sourced battery schedules

     This prevents you from using your local /admin/lib/tariff REST API approach

-    Your workaround (parental controls) keeps your system local, but it's not an ideal long*term solution
+    Your workaround (parental controls) keeps your system local, but it's not an ideal long-term solution

     You're essentially forced to choose between cloud control or limiting your Gateway's connectivity

 What You Should Do: I strongly recommend contacting Enphase support and explicitly stating:

-    You do not want cloud*dependent control of your battery system
+    You do not want cloud-dependent control of your battery system

-    You prefer local Gateway*sourced scheduling
+    You prefer local Gateway-sourced scheduling

-    You want to know if there are options to opt*out of Cloud*sourced schedules or revert to Gateway*sourced control
+    You want to know if there are options to opt-out of Cloud-sourced schedules or revert to Gateway*sourced control

     This is important feedback about your system preferences

 Why This Matters: Customer feedback about cloud dependency concerns is valuable to Enphase's product team.
 If enough customers express this preference, it can influence product decisions and feature options.

 Important: This is a conversation worth having directly with Enphase support rather than working around it with parental controls.
-They need to understand that there's demand for local*only control options.
+They need to understand that there's demand for local-only control options.

 Would you like me to help you connect with a support agent to discuss this concern directly?